ConnorSweeneyDev/TuiMusic/readme.md

 Version information for dependencies can be found in `external/version_info.txt`.

-On both Windows and Linux the binary is statically linked to all libraries.
+On Windows the binary is statically linked to all system libraries, but dynamically linked to SDL, SDL_mixer and ftxui.
+On linux the binary is statically linked where possible (only libstdc++ and libgcc) and dynamically linked to everything else.

 After following the platform specific instructions below you can execute `script/build.sh` followed by `script/run.sh` from the root of the project to build and run the project.